ConstantineVac/school-app-jsp-mysql/README.md

 ---

-Thank you for choosing School App Pro!
-We hope this application makes school management more convenient and efficient for you.
-If you have any questions or need support, please don't hesitate to contact us.
-Happy managing!
+Thank you for taking your time to check out my School App Pro!
+If you have any questions or want to make any suggestions, please don't hesitate to contact us.
+Happy Coding!